nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Saving data

+**Dealing with missing data files<br>**
+* Test case: The data folder does not have the file `addressbook.json`.
+Open TAB.<br>
+  Expected: TAB shows no students.
+Person list has been reset to empty.

-1. Dealing with missing/corrupted data files
+**Dealing with corrupted data files<br>**
 Prerequisites: TAB has an initial list of students.
+* Test case:
-   1. Change the name of a student to be empty `name: ""`
+  1. Edit `addressbook.json` such that the name of a student is empty, e.g. `name: ""`
   2. Open TAB.<br>
   Expected: TAB shows no students.
-All person list is reset.
+Person list has been reset to empty.

+* Test case:
+  1. Edit `addressbook.json` such that the two students have the same name.
-2.
+  2. Open TAB.<br>
+  Expected: TAB shows no students.
+Person list has been reset to empty.

 ## **Appendix D: Efforts**